push-protocol/push-smart-contracts-genesis/scripts/README.md

 #### Identifier => CommunityVestedReserves
  - The deploy script should instantiate a controller contract (VestedReserves.sol) where all the allocated tokens that are not used are deposited
- - This contract is going to lineaarly vest the deposited tokens for the next 45 months
+ - This contract is going to linearly vest the deposited tokens for the next 45 months
- - The multisig can withdraw the vested tokens and can send it to any address
+ - The multisig can withdraw the vested tokens and send it to any address

 #### Identifier => PublicSaleReserves
 - The public sale reserve is meant to be unlocked and can be sent to any address, it is used to conduct public sale for the token